Tens of Thousands of Social Security Recipients Could Lose Gun Rights - www.independentsentinel.com

 Under our representative payee policy, unless direct payment is prohibited, we presume that an adult beneficiary is capable of managing or directing the management of benefits.
 However, if we have information that the beneficiary has a mental or physical impairment that prevents him or her from managing or directing the management of benefits, we will develop the issue of capability.
 If a beneficiary has a mental impairment, we will develop the capability issue if there is an indication that the beneficiary may lack the ability to reason properly, is disoriented, has seriously impaired judgment, or is unable to communicate with others.

-In other words, once the beneficiary has the SSA’s attention–by having someone help with finances–the process of determining mental health status begins, becoming incrementally intrusive.
-And if a ruling of mental illness sufficient to meet the reporting threshold is handed down, then the beneficiary will be reported to NICS and prohibited from purchasing firearms.
+To translate for the government, what they are saying is that once the beneficiary has the SSA’s attention – by having someone help with finances for example – the process of determining mental health status begins, becoming incrementally intrusive.
+And if a ruling of mental illness sufficient to meet the [bureaucrats] reporting threshold is handed down, then the beneficiary will be reported to NICS and prohibited from purchasing firearms.

-The recipients chosen by the bean counters will be added to the National Instant Criminal Background System (NICS) and banned from owning a gun.They will be handled by the same process used to prevent guns from being sold to felons, drug addicts, immigrants in the country illegally and others.
+The recipients chosen by the bean counters will be added to the National Instant Criminal Background System (NICS) and banned from owning a gun.They will be handled according to the same process used to prevent guns from being sold to felons, drug addicts, immigrants in the country illegally and others.

-It’s “extortion”, Bearing Arms wrote earlier this year, which “will deny gun rights to the largest possible segment of Americans possible by executive fiat, with little recourse for those affected.”
+Bearing Arms wrote earlier this year that it is “extortion” and it “will deny gun rights to the largest possible segment of Americans possible by executive fiat, with little recourse for those affected.”

-What Obama is doing is picking off the Second Amendment with vulnerable group after vulnerable group so there will be less resistance, if any.
+What Obama has been doing, and what Hillary would have continued, is to pick off the Second Amendment with vulnerable group after vulnerable group so there will be less resistance, if any.

 Senator Grassley said that “It appears that just like the VA, SSA’s regulatory action will not require the government to first prove that the individual is a danger to self or others,” Grassley wrote last July in a letter to Carolyn Colvin, acting commissioner of the Social Security Administration.